Fast general two- and three-body interatomic potential: comparison with other interatomic potentials

+We should note that our functional form is limited to two- and three-body interactions, and thus, our potential is not a universal approximator, which is also called systematically improvable, in contrast to the methods\cite{drautz2019atomic, van2020regularised, shapeev2016moment} discussed above.
+Though, as it will be shown later, for many systems, the possibility to approximate just two- and three-body potential arbitrarily close is already enough to achieve good accuracy.

-Presented potential is in the speed group of conventional empirical potentials and at the same time is flexible enough to approximate arbitrary two- and three-body interactions without any additional assumptions.
+Thus, the presented potential is in the speed group of conventional empirical potentials and at the same time is flexible enough to approximate arbitrary two- and three-body interactions without any additional assumptions.